raspberrypilearning/anime-expressions/en/step_3.md

 </div>
 </div>

-Create a section for each facial expression on the webpage.
+First, create a section for each facial expression on the webpage.

 --- task ---